 Things to do before you go

 Skiing isn’t like other holidays you’ve been on.
 There’s a lot to think about, and not just the packing.
 No need to panic though, as there are so many things you can do to prepare your whole family for this trip.
-Firstly, have a read of some blogs about family skiing holidays and chat to parents you know who’ve braved the mountainsides with their bairns before.
+Firstly, have a read of some blogs about family skiing holidays (here’s a great one) and chat to parents you know who’ve braved the mountainsides with their bairns before.
 You’re bound to pick up some top tips from hearing their experiences.

 The second prep tip is to head to a dry ski slope.
 It’ll give your kids an idea of activities they can try and while you’re there they can have a go.
 Or better still, why not take them to an indoor real snow slope to try it out first?
 It’d be a more authentic trial run, as close as you’ll get to Alpine conditions here in the UK!
 There are 6 in Scotland and England, so have a look here to see if that’s an option for you.